North Korea profile - Timeline

 2007 October - Second inter-Korean summit held in Pyongyang.
 President Roh Moo-hyun becomes the first South Korean leader to walk across the Demilitarized Zone separating North and South.

-2008 March-April - North-South relations deteriorate sharply after new South Korean President Lee Myung-bak promises to take a harder line on North Korea.
-North Korea expels South Korean officials from the joint Kaesong Industrial Park, test-fires short-range missiles and accuses the South of sending a warship into North Korean waters.
+2008 March - North-South relations deteriorate sharply after new South Korean President Lee Myung-bak promises to take a harder line on North Korea.

 2008 August - Kim Jong-il suffers a stroke

 2008 October - North agrees to provide full access to Yongbyon nuclear site after US removes it from terrorism blacklist.

 2009 January - North Korea says it is scrapping all military and political deals with the South, accusing it of "hostile intent".